Maurits de Baar

-Maurits de Baar (born 8 October 1997) is a Dutch footballer who plays as a winger for Hoogland in the Dutch Vierde Divisie.
+Maurits de Baar (born 8 October 1997) is a Dutch footballer who plays as a winger for Dutch amateur side SVL Langbroek.

 Club career

 He made his professional debut in the Eerste Divisie for RKC Waalwijk on 8 August 2016 in a game against SC Telstar.

 On 11 January 2019, de Baar left FC Lienden to join USV Hercules.
 After six months at Hercules, he moved to Sparta Nijkerk in the Derde Divisie.

+De Baar joined SVL Langbroek after leaving VV Hoogland.
+He lives in Wijk bij Duurstede and works at a medical congress bureau.